bujiio/buji-pac4j/README.md

 3) The `SecurityFilter` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
 If the user is not authenticated, it performs authentication for direct clients or starts the login process for indirect clients

-4) The `CallbackFilter` finishes the login process for an indirect client
+4) The `CallbackFilter` finishes the login process for an indirect client.

-5) The `LogoutFilter` handles the logout process.

 Just follow these easy steps to secure your Shiro web application: